opencog/atomspace/Design-Notes.md

 Each reference to the FutureStream returns an item from the source.
 Bingo -- works for FlatStream, too.

+Oh wait ... there is also [[LinkSignatureLink]] ... which also does rewriting, but at the type level...

 Streams
 -------
 This subsection has been copied into the